best-practice-and-impact/qa-of-code-guidance/book/project_documentation.md

 - Basic installation instructions or link to installation guide.
 - Example usage.
 - Screenshot if your project has a graphical user interface.
+- Links to other project guidance, for example methodological papers or document repositories.
 - Links to related projects.

 ## Contributing guidance

-When collaborating, it is also useful to outline the standards used within your project.
+When collaborating, it is also useful to set out the standards used within your project.
 This might include particular packages required for certain tasks and guidance on the [code style](code-style) used in the project.
 Consider including a code of conduct if you plan to have contributors from outside your organisation.
 Please [see GitHub](https://docs.github.com/en/github/building-a-strong-community/adding-a-code-of-conduct-to-your-project) for advice on creating a code of conduct.